Claire Byrne

 Claire Byrne (born 11 August 1975) is an Irish radio and television presenter.

 Byrne presented The Daily Show from September 2010 to March 2012.
 In 2013, she became an anchor on RTÉ's flagship current affairs programme Prime Time.
 From January 2015 until May 2022, she hosted her own self-titled weekly current affairs television programme, Claire Byrne Live.
 In August 2020, she took over the hosting of the Today with ... programme, presenting it as Today with Claire Byrne on RTÉ Radio 1.
 In 2025, Byrne announced her intention to leave RTÉ and rejoin Newstalk, with David McCullagh due to take over the Today with ... programme.
+She joined Newstalk in early 2026.

 Early life

 Byrne is the daughter of Tom and Breda Byrne.
 She grew up on the family farm in County Laois, and was educated locally at the Brigidine Convent in Mountrath.
 She later studied Politics, Sociology and Social Science at University College Dublin, but did not complete the course.
 She subsequently attended the Rathmines College of Further Education where she studied journalism.